ldutoit/eelRNA/README.md

 ## Summary

-We build the transcriptome of the NZ eel denovo using Trinity, we then performed a quick annotation using Trinotate.
+We build the transcriptome of the shortfinned eel (*Anguilla australis*) denovo using Trinity, we then performed a quick annotation using Trinotate.

 We then run differential expression between 6 Yellow and 6 silver eels with 100bp paired-end data.
-Usis this repository, the analysis should be entirely reproducible.
+Using this repository, the analysis should be entirely reproducible.
 The main output files are here.

 Notes on some of the main files: